Acquisition Process

 The Simplified Acquisition Threshold is a cornerstone of federal procurement, specifically designed to help small businesses gain a foothold in the government marketplace.
 By understanding the regulations governing the SAT, contractors can better target their marketing efforts and respond to solicitations with the appropriate level of detail.
 Leverage the intelligence provided by SamSearch to identify these high-frequency, lower-barrier opportunities and start growing your federal portfolio today.

-Learn what a KO (Contracting Officer) is in government contracting.
-Understand their authority, responsibilities, and how they manage federal contracts.
+Learn what a COTR is in government contracting.
+Understand the role of the Contracting Officer's Technical Representative, their authority, and best practices.

-Learn what a CLIN (Contract Line Item Number) is in government contracting.
-Understand its role in FAR compliance, proposal pricing, and contract management.
+Learn about the Contract Administration Office (CAO) in government contracting.
+Understand its role in FAR compliance, payment processing, and contract oversight.